wlswotmd/gef/FAQ.md

 ## I found a bug.
 Please feel free to report it on the issue page.
 I will respond as soon as possible.

-## Can you please add this feature? / I don't like the XXX, so please fix it.
+## Can you please add this feature? / I don't like a certain feature, so please fix it.
 I will consider it, so please report it on the issue page.
 But this is a personal development, so I have the final say.
 I appreciate your understanding.